logansbacca/Social-Network-UNIMI/README.md

 **Task 3**: Create a login page to manage sessions, allowing only logged-in accounts to see user posts.
 Every logged-in user can see all other users' posts (meaning that every user is in a friend relationship with everyone else).

 Add some records using the admin page to test the functionalities.

+You can find some hint by checkout the branch intro for a brief introduction `git checkout intro`

 ### Endpoints
 * GET `/ex1/user/{username}/`: show user page, the view must contain the username of the user and its bio.